Youth Ministry Network: 11 Keys for a Youth Leader Support System

 Ask someone to donate the meals, or have different churches provide funds for food.
 Then youth workers can go straight to the meeting, knowing that a meal will be available.

-7. Remember name tags.
-(Permanent ones that you can distribute and later collect are best.)
+7. Finally, remember name tags.
+(Permanent ones you can later collect are best.)

 Content

-1. Allow minimal time for people to make announcements about events they’re sponsoring.
+1. Allow minimal time for announcements about events people are sponsoring.

-This has become the focus and sore spot for plenty of youth ministry networks.
+This has become a sore spot for plenty of youth ministry networks.
 Provide a resource table, if possible.

 2. Ask the group what topics they’ll find most helpful and who they suggest for speakers.